kcp-dev/kcp-tests/README.md

 So, we add environment variable ENABLE_PRINT_EVENT_STDOUT to enable it.

-In default, it does not print the cluster event on the terminal when you execute the case on your terminal.
+It does not print the kcp service events on the terminal by default when you execute the case on your terminal.

-if you want to enable it for helping debug, **please set `export ENABLE_PRINT_EVENT_STDOUT=true` before executing the case.**
+If you would like to enable it to help debug, **please set `export ENABLE_PRINT_EVENT_STDOUT=true` before executing the case.**